The U.S. recycling rate for aluminum cans sits just below 50%, according to an industry group.

 More stories about data

-- A closer look at container and packaging recycling rates
+- Data Corner: The latest container and packaging recycling rates